-Muister or Fellow deprive others of their work they have taken, or put them of it, unless they can render them Uncapable of the Work.
-Also that noe Maister take any Apprentice under the Serme of Seaven years, and that the Apprentice be able of Birth (vit) free Born, Noc Bastard, whole & Sound of Limbs, as a Man ought lobe .
-Alsoc 48 al noe Maister lake any to be made Mason without the Consent of Six or Seaver masons at the least, of that he that is to be Soc made, be able, so in all degrees free born sof a good kindred true & honest noe bondman or Bastard and that he have his right Luminarys.
-And that noc Maister take any Apprentice unles he have Sufficient Occupation for two or three Fel-- lons at the least .
-Alsoe that noe Maister or Fellow put his Lords Work to lash, which was wont to be for Wages . & that Every Maister Tellow give pay to his hellows as they descrive, that they be not deceived by false Workmen .
-Alsoe that Noe Maister Shall Stander another behind his back to Make him loose his good Name or goods - Alsoe that not Mason within the Lodge or Wilhout being in Mason's Orders; be Ungodly .
-Alson that Every Maister reverence his Elders, and put them to Work Alsoe that noe Mason be a Common Player of Dice or any other unlawfull game whereby the Graft may be Slandered .
+Maisler or Tellow deprive others of their work they have taken, or put them of it, untels they can render them Uncapable of the Everk.
+Also that noe Maister take any Apprentice under the Serme of Seaven years, and that the Apprentice be able of Birth (vit) free Born, Noc Bastard, whole & Sound of Limbs, as a Man ought to be .
+Alsoc 4hal noe Maister take any to be made Mason without the Consent of Six or Seaver masons at the least, of that he that is to be Soc made, be able, so in all degrees free born gof a good kindred true & honest noe bondman or Bastard and that he have his right Luminarys.
+And that noc Maister take any Apprentice unles he have Sufficient Occupation for two or three Felto task, which was wont to be for wages & that Every Maister or Tellow give pay to his Tellows as they deserve, that they be not deceived by false Workmen.
+Alsoe that Noe Maister Shall Stander another behind his back to Make him loose his good Name or goods .
+Alsoe that noe Mason within the Lange or Wilhout being on Musor's Orders; be Ungodly Alone that Every Maisler reverence his Elders, and put them to work.
+Alsce that Noe Mason be a Common Player at Dice or any other unlawfull game whereby the Graft May be Blandered .
 Alsoe that noe Mason Use Lechery or be any Band .
-Alsoe that noe Maister or Gellow goe into the Jon n Wilhout a Fellow goe with him that may bear Wittrof that he Quas in good Company.
-Alsce that Every Maister or Fellow come unto the Assemblie if he be within fifty miles of it, & have Warning of it, and if he have trons großed against the Craft to abide the awar of Maister & Tellows to Make him accord & Conform, with will not accord to Compell him by Common Law.
-Alsoe that noe Maister or tellow to make any Mould, Square or Rule to any Layer within the odge or without masons Orders to lay any Moolded Stones .
-Assoc that Corry Mason & Fellow Shall Cherish Strangers who are Jellows, When they Come out of Strainge Countrys, & Bett them to Work if they will Work and if he have not work at the time when they Come, he shall refresh them with Money, directing them to the Next Lodge .
-And alsoe that every Maister shall truely make an End of his work which he half undertaken be it Jan or journey.
-And here have you all the Commands, and these that you have heard rehearsed you Shall trucky observe & seep.
+Alsoe that noe Maister or Gellow goe into the Town Wilhout a Fellow goe with him that may bear Wittres that he Quas in good Company.
+Alsee that Every Maister or Tellow Come unto the Assemblie if he be within fifty Miles of it, whave Warning of it, and if he have transgroßed against the Gaft to abide the awar of Maister & Tellows to Make him accord & Conform, withe will not accord to Compell him by Common Lan.
+Alsoe that noe Maister or Felow to make any Mould, Square or Rule to any Layer within the odge or without masons Orders to lay any Moolded Stones .
+Assoc that Every Mason & Fellow Shall Cherish Straingers who are Jelloms, when they Come out of Strainge Countrys, & Sett them to Work if they will Work and if he have not work at the time when they come, he shall refresh them with Money, directing them to the Next Lodge.
+And also that Every Maister shall truely Make an End of his work which he hath undertaken be it Sax or journey.
+In I have your all the or journey And here have you all the Commands, and these that your have heard rehearsed you Shall truely observe & seep.
 See help you God.